kaiji123/HangfireShowcase/README.md

 # HangfireShowcase
-This is a simple application using Hangfire scheduler.
+This is a simple application using Hangfire scheduler, showcasing its features.